-Date of Adoption: February 26, 2015 Legal Reference: I.C. §§ 18-2201-2202 Ratified by the Board of Directors on September 23, 2015
+Date of Adoption: February 26, 2015 Legal Reference: I.C. §§ 18-2201-2202

 Policy No. 1001.6.
 E-Mail and Electronic Communications Use

 The following policy outlines the position of the Board of Directors of North Star Charter School, with regard to access, use, monitoring, and disclosure of electronic mail (E-Mail) messages and communications created, sent or received by school employees using the school's electronic mail or communications systems.